 We’re taking a look back through the reign of George III, and seven facts that you may not know about him and his life as King.

-Golden Horse and Carriage.
 In 1760, King George III commissioned the Gold State Coach, an enclosed eight horse-drawn carriage, still used by the British Royal Family today.
 It was built in the London workshops of Samuel Butler and cost £7,562.
+The carriage is 24 feet long and weighs in the region of four tonnes.

 This year marks the 200th anniversary of the death of King George III, Britain’s longest reigning king.
 Although the 2020 King George III 200th Anniversary Heritage Gold Quarter Sovereign is now sold out, you can still purchase the Full Gold Sovereign HERE for £799; the world’s first sovereign produced from a mixture of antique, and new, 22 carat gold.